 Other Names: Weeping Fig, Benjamin Fig, Ficus Tree

 Weeping fig is an attractive plant with a tree-like structure, slenderly elongated branches, and dark-glossy-green leaves with pointed ends.
 Native to Australia and Southeast Asian countries, the beautiful plants can grow up to a height of 3-6 feet!

 - Avoid changing the location of the plant frequently.

 - Water the plants moderately and avoid overwatering.

 Other Names: Amstel King, Ficus Amstel, Saber Ficus, Banana-Leaf Ficus

 It’s a handsome indoor plant with a tall structure and origins from India and China.
-The leaves of the Ficus Ali plant are long, narrow shaped and are olive green in color.
-It towers to a height of 6-8 feet indoors and requires less care, as compared to its relatives.
+The leaves of the Ficus Ali plant are long, narrow-shaped, and are olive green in color.
+It towers to a height of 6-8 feet indoors and requires less care than its relatives.

 - Prune the plant to control its height.